 As we’ve already mentioned, Myki doesn’t store any passwords in the cloud.
 Instead, the database with your passwords is stored on your smartphone, encrypted with the AES256-CBC encryption algorithm, which is regarded as one of the most secure encryption standards in the world.
 The only piece of information that’s stored on Myki’s servers is the hashed version of the phone number you signed up with.

 The AES encryption is also used for password sharing, which happens via a P2P encrypted link between the Myki app and the Myki browser extension or desktop app.
 No sensitive information is ever exchanged via the internet, making it impossible for an intruder to infiltrate your network and capture your passwords in transit.

 Myki gives you the option to create a secure backup on any authenticated device, allowing you to recover your passwords when something happens to your phone.
 The developers are currently implementing a feature that would make it possible to back up their passwords on someone else’s device, sort of like giving a spare key to a friend.

 Individual users don’t have to pay anything for Myki.
 Teams that would like to use Myki to manage their passwords will be charged $4.99 per user per month if subscribed to the monthly plan, or $3.99 per user per month if subscribed to the annual plan.

-Advanced features (custom tags, custom account images, custom profiles, custom fields, Android watch support) can be unlocked either by paying for each feature individually or by purchasing all advanced features in a discounted bundle.
+Myki’s pro features (custom tags, custom account images, custom profiles, custom fields, Android watch support) can be unlocked either by paying for each feature individually (roughly $3 per feature) or by purchasing all pro features in a discounted bundle (roughly $10).